dfsp-spirit/ml_projects/README.md

 # ml_projects

-Some just-for-fun data science and machine learning projects (mostly Python and GNU R)
+Some just-for-fun data science and machine learning projects, mostly written in Python and GNU R.

+There should be a README file in each project directory, so just open the directories for more information.

-Note that you can just click on Jupyter notebook (.ipynb) files here on the GitHub website, and they will be displayed in your browser.
-(Thanks Github!)
+Note that you can just click on Jupyter notebook (.ipynb) files here on the GitHub website, and they will be displayed in your browser. :)